pbollhorn/movie-app/README.md

 ## Features

-- Search ~90.000 movies via fuzzy search
+- Search ~90,000 movies via fuzzy search
 - See movie posters
 - View movie details, including full cast and crew, and if the movie belongs to a collection
 - View list of movies for cast/crew member
 - View list of movies in collection
 - Rate movies 😀 (Good) or 😐 (OK/Bad)
-- Get personalized recommendations based on your ratings
+- Get movie recommendations based on your ratings
 - Mobile and desktop friendly
 - Automatic light/dark mode according to browser setting